 Thus, even unbelievers have recognized that the design argument is a weapon to be reckoned with in the arsenal of apologetics.

-On the other hand, if one stumbled upon a watch, due to the fact that the timepiece had integrated parts that moved in concert for the purpose of marking time, one would be forced to conclude that this object was not an accident; rather, it had been designed, and therefore had a designer.
+On the other hand, if one stumbled upon a watch, due to the fact that the timepiece had integrated parts that moved in concert for the purpose of marking time, one would be forced to conclude that this object was not an accident.
+Rather, it had been designed and, therefore, had a designer.

-Dawkins, a lecturer in animal behavior at Oxford University, has achieved a degree of fame from several books he has written.
+Dawkins has been a lecturer in animal behavior at Oxford University.
+And he’s achieved a degree of fame from several books he has written.
 In 1976, he authored The Selfish Gene, in which he set forth his theory of genetic determinism (although he would deny that appellation).

 And, Dawkins has admitted, he is gratified that in reading his book, people are “losing religious faith” (Bass, 1990, p.
 60).
 According to Dawkins, “religion is very largely an enemy of truth” (Bass, 1990, p.
 87).
-He has characterized the idea that man was created by God as a “blasphemy” that atheists “have to fight against” (as quoted in Watson, 1987, p.
+He has characterized the idea that man was created by God as blasphemy that atheists “have to fight against” (as quoted in Watson, 1987, p.
 11).

 In 1986, Dr. Dawkins authored another significant book, The Blind Watchmaker, in which he attempted to negate the widespread influence of Paley’s work.
 Dawkins vociferously declared that the intent of the book was to negate the influence of Paley because the “apparent design” that is characteristic of Earth’s creatures “cries out for an explanation” (p. ix).

 Dawkins recognizes, of course, that substituting blind evolution for an Intelligent Creator as an explanation for the “apparent design” upon the Earth is a formidable task.
 Thus, his attempt to prepare the minds of his readers for this propagandizing venture is quite interesting.

 First, the professor complained that “Darwinism seems more in need of advocacy than similarly established truths in other branches of science” (p. xi).

 Second — incredibly — Dawkins frustratingly says: